 In these early days the tavern became a political center and place where young people would go to enjoy themselves.
 Whig-party political meetings were often held in the tavern as well as turkey shoots and other leisure-time activities.
 As the city grew up around the small country house in the latter half of the nineteenth century, the Dunhams struggled to keep up with the rapid changes occurring.
 In 1857 the tavern ceased accepting travelers and was sold.
 It became a single-family home.
 A string of owners took care of the property during this half of the century.

 The organization opened Dunham Tavern to the public as a museum in 1941.
 They held a semi-annual "Trinkets and Treasures" antique fair that supported the mounting bills for the historic home.
 At this time there was a rise of popularity in restoring older American buildings.
 Looking to national examples like Colonial Williamsburg, older homes (the closer to Revolutionary era the better) became treasures and valuable structures.
 Today Dunham Tavern remains amidst factories and warehouses on one of the busiest streets in Cleveland.
-The museum recently tore down a 1920s textile factory which stood next to the tavern.
-They hope to return green space to the area, much like it was when the tavern was first built.
+In recent years the museum tore down a 1920s textile factory which stood next to the tavern as part of an effort to return green space to the area, much like it was when the tavern was first built.